 Students allege that the BIE has failed its statutory duties to provide basic special and general education at the school.
 NARF’s amicus brief on behalf of its clients makes the comparison between the well-known and long-standing systemic problems of the BIE, like poor school physical conditions and the failure to consult timely and properly with tribes on actions regarding the schools before taking action or making decisions about the schools, and the specific claims of the Plaintiffs /Appellants in this case alleging the failure to provide basic education at their school.
 This is a case of first impression never before has the BIE been sued for failing to provide basic education at any of the elementary and secondary schools that it operates.

 In the district court, the parties settled the special education claims.
-The district court dismissed the general education claims, finding that they rose to the level of a “systemic challenge” not reviewable by courts under the Administrative Procedures Act.
-Students appealed the dismissal of the general education claims.
-Briefing of the appeal has been completed and oral argument is scheduled for February 9, 2022 in Phoenix, Arizona.
+The district court dismissed the general education claims, finding that they rose to the level of a “systemic challenge” not reviewable by courts under the Administrative Procedures Act (APA).

 The students appealed the dismissal of the general education claims.
 Oral argument was heard on February 9, 2022, by a three-judge panel at the Sandra Day O’Connor U.S. Courthouse in Phoenix, Arizona:

 On March 16, 2022, the panel unanimously reversed the district court’s ruling.

 The panel held that the plaintiffs’/appellants’ claims are reviewable under the APA, based on legal duties